<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <channel>

-<title>Akshay's hardware and embedded posts</title>
+<title>Akshay likes hardware and embedded systems</title>

 <link>https://ediblemonad.dev/hardware</link>